Detecting handedness of spatially oriented molecules by Coulomb explosion imaging

 We assume that two-body dissociation events produce equal initial momenta for CH$_3^+$ fragments at three different molecular sites.
 By normalizing the size of the Newton sphere to one, the momenta distributions are given by the position distributions of the CH$_3$ groups.
 These methyl-group distributions in the detector plane are schematically plotted in \autoref{fig:sketch} for the idealized case of perfect 3D alignment.
-Fixed in the $X_\text{L},Z_\text{L}$ laser polarization plane, the molecule orients itself in one of four equally preferred ways, which are related by \degree{180} rotations about the $p$ and $q$ most polarizable axes of the molecule.
+Fixed in the $X_\text{L}Z_\text{L}$ laser polarization plane, the molecule orients itself in one of four equally preferred ways, which are related by \degree{180} rotations about the most polarizable $p$ and $q$ axes of the molecule.
 Fixing the plane of elliptical polarization in the $XZ$ laboratory plane, the cartesian coordinates of an atom in the molecule projected onto the $YZ$ plane of the detector for all four possible spatial molecular orientations are given by

-where $x,y,z$ denote the cartesian coordinates of an atom in the principal axis of polarizability frame of the molecule.
+where $x,y,z$ denote the cartesian coordinates of an atom in the principal-axis-of-polarizability frame of the molecule.
 The subscript indices $p$ and $q$ denote cartesian vectors obtained by \degree{180} rotations about the respective molecular polarizability axes, which in the case of perfect 3D alignment coincide with the $Z_\text{L}$ and $X_\text{L}$ axes of the polarization ellipse.
 The angle $\beta$ is the angle between the major $Z_\text{L}$ axis of the ellipse and the norm ($\mathbf{e}_X$) of the detector.
 It describes the rotation of the polarization ellipse about the $Y$ axis.